FHIR/ig-registry/tx-registry-doco.md

 Optional parameters:

-* registry: return only those end-points that come from a nominated registry (by the code in the master registration file)
+* registry: return only those endpoints that come from a nominated registry (by the code in the master registration file)
-* server: return only those end-points that have the code given
+* server: return only those endpoints that have the code given
-* fhirVersion: return only those end-points that are based on the given FHIR version (RX or M.n.p)
+* fhirVersion: return only those endpoints that are based on the given FHIR version (RX or M.n.p)
-* url: return only those end-points that support a particular code system (by canonical, so url or url|version)
+* url: return only those endpoints that support a particular code system (by canonical, so url or url|version).
+* authoritativeOnly: return only code systems which the endpoints are authoritative for (true or false; default is false)

 When the ```Accept``` header is ```application/json```, the return value is a JSON object: